 Also, the French are generally just more relaxed about the human body than Anglo-Americans — about its discrete veiling, or unveiling, depending on how you look at it.
 This is why the windows of Paris chemist shops can, well, set the ordinary male pulse to racing.

 How to keep a lid on the rage one feels at the physical abuse of women?
 Which after all was the first preoccupation of the #MeToo movement.
 As the father of a girl still blissfully free of adult problems but showing the first signs of adolescence, one thinks of Ingmar Bergman’s film The Virgin Spring where the father, in a blind fury, shatters the bones of his daughter’s assailants like chickens against cave rocks.
-Better to say: those who commit rape or sexual assault should face judicial proceedings, as the former USA Gymnastics team doctor Larry Nassar did this week and movie producer Harvey Weinstein surely must.
+Better to say: those who commit rape or sexual assault should face judicial proceedings, as the former USA Gymnastics team doctor Larry Nassar did this week and Hollywood producer Harvey Weinstein surely must.

 But it remains true that women in France are à priori less suspicious of men, French men more broadly interested in women.
-In the Anglo cultures, and especially in the litigious US, mutual resentment has reached such levels that a solitary man, we’re told, can be scared to share a lift with a woman and vice-versa — her because of sexual harassment, he because of a possible sexual harassment case.
+In the Anglo cultures, and especially in the litigious US, mutual resentment has reached such levels that a solitary man, we’re told, can be scared to share a lift with a woman and vice-versa — her because of sexual harassment, him because of a possible sexual harassment case.
 This is an awful situation for any society to be in, non?

 Ms Deneuve ultimately symbolises the view that something of our better selves continues to reside in contact with the opposite sex.
 For seeing her letter in these terms, I’m sure I would have her respect.
 I hope that I would also have that of her opponents.